convos-chat/www.convos.chat/doc/config.md

 To enable user systemd units you need to perform some extra steps as the user, which are the following:

     loginctl enable-linger

-Then you need to create the `$HOME/.config/systemd/user` folder mannually or using the following command:
+Then you need to create the `$HOME/.config/systemd/user` folder.
+You have two ways of doing it:

+**Manually**

+        mkdir ~/.config
+        mkdir ~/.config/systemd
+        mkdir ~/.config/systemd/user

+**Automatically with the following command**

         systemctl --user enable systemd-tmpfiles-clean.timer && systemctl --user disable systemd-tmpfiles-clean.timer

 Note that the [Environment](#environment) variables should be review and changed to suit your needs.